 Walk the Bushey Point Trail along the Potomac River to Powell’s Creek.
 Be sure to stroll along the sandy beach to hunt for shells.

 Park in boat launch parking for easy trail access to the Bushey Point Trail.
 On a warm day, watch sailboats and motor boats cruise across the Potomac River.

 Lee’s Woods Trail (2.0-miles, loop)

 The Lee’s Woods Trail begins next to the fishing pier at Freestone Point.
-It’s also just steps from a beach that’s a perfect spot for watching the sunrise.
+It’s steps from a beach that’s a perfect spot for watching the sunrise.

 There are a lot of historical elements to this hike, including Freestone Point, which once served as a military lookout point by gun-toting soldiers in the Civil War.